-The New York State Department of Environmental Conservation (DEC) measures outdoor air pollution through a series of federally-mandated human exposure, and address the sparseness of DEC monitoring network, the Department of Health and Mental Hygiene (DOHMH) operates the largest urban air monitoring program in the United States, in close collaboration with Queens College of the City University of New York (CUNY).
-Established in 2008, the New York City Community Air Survey (NYCCAS) collects air quality measurements of six pollutants: fine particulate matter (PM{2.5}); black carbon (BC); nitrogen dioxide (NO2) and nitric oxide (NO), which together are (NOx); wintertime sulfur dioxide (SO2); and summertime ozone (O3).
+In an effort to understand and track neighborhood variation in air quality over time, better represent human exposure, and address the sparseness of DEC monitoring network, the Department of Health and Mental Hygiene (DOHMH) operates the largest urban air monitoring program in the United States, in close collaboration with Queens College of the City University of New York (CUNY).
+Established in 2008, the New York City Community Air Survey (NYCCAS) collects air quality measurements of six pollutants: fine particulate matter (PM2.5); black carbon (BC); nitrogen dioxide (NO2) and nitric oxide (NO), which together are (NOx); wintertime sulfur dioxide (SO2); and summertime ozone (O3).
 Measurements are taken from 78 strategically-chosen locations to ensure representative coverage across the city, as well as near "high-emission locations" such as Times Square, the Port Authority Bus Terminal, and the entrance to the Holland Tunnel.
 An additional 15 monitors are sited in EJ Neighborhoods to better understand localized emissions in these communities (see Program/Policy Spotlight: NYC Community Air Survey on p.
 80).
 DOHMH uses measurements at these locations to build statistical models that estimate average air pollution levels for each season across the city.
-221, 222 These estimates cannot be compared to regulatory standards but can be used to track changes in air quality over time and help understand what factors drive differences across city neighborhoods.
+These estimates cannot be compared to regulatory standards but can be used to track changes in air quality over time and help understand what factors drive differences across city neighborhoods.
 NYCCAS now has over 13 years of data at the neighborhood level to track changes over time.